Dubai - Tour Highlights and Travel Tips

-You fail to realize what all that fuss is about until you actually visit Dubai.
+You fail to realize what all that fuss is about until you actually take go on a vacation to Dubai.
 Famous for its superlatives, Dubai (population: 2.1 million) is the city that you usually associate with words such as largest, richest, tallest, biggest and fastest.
 The city may not have the glitz of Vegas nor its casinos and showgirls, but it does offer a mesmerizing combination of an old-world Bedouin lifestyle and some of the most futuristic architecture on the planet to leave you spell-bound.

 Tours and activities in Dubai